Amed Rosario Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

+- The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 13th in MLB.

-- The Red Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.64).
+- The Red Sox have a 4.62 team ERA that ranks 24th across all league pitching staffs.

-- Red Sox pitchers combine to rank 23rd in baseball in home runs given up (77 total, 1.3 per game).
+- The Red Sox rank 21st in baseball in home runs surrendered (77 total, 1.2 per game).

-- Crawford (1-2) gets the starting nod for the Red Sox in his fourth start of the season.
-He's put together a 3.48 ERA in 33 2/3 innings pitched, with 33 strikeouts.

-- His last appearance came on Saturday against the Tampa Bay Rays, when the righty went three innings, surrendering one earned run while giving up two hits.
+- Dermody makes his first start of the season for the Red Sox.

+- It's the first appearance this season for the 32-year-old lefty, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.